Convergence estimation and characteristic analysis of a two-level iterative algorithm for the discretized three-temperature energy linear systems: Abstract

 \section{Abstract}

-For solving the three-temperature linear system arising from the radiation hydrodynamics (RHD) problems, Xu et. proposed a physical-variable based coarsening algebraic two level (PCTL) iterative method and verified its efficiency by numerical experiments.
-However, there is still a lack of quantitative evaluation of the performance of PCTL algorithm, thus we aim to fill in this blank in this paper.
-By theoretical analysis, we give an estimation on the convergence factor of the PCTL algorithm and show it is independent of the problem size, which provides a theoretical guarantee for solving large-scale problems.
-Moreover, we also discuss the factors that affect the efficiency of PCTL algorithm and provide a direction for the efficient application of the PCTL algorithm.
+For solving the discretized three-temperature energy linear systems, Xu et al. proposed a physical-variable based coarsening two-level iterative method (PCTL algorithm) in 2009 and verified its efficiency by numerical experiments in practical applications.
+In this paper, we study in detail the specific convergence property of the PCTL algorithm based on the theory of algebraic multigrid method (AMG), and give a reasonable upper bound on the convergence factor, which provides a theoretical guarantee for the PCTL algorithm.
+Moreover, we also analyse the algebraic features that affect the convergence of the PCTL algorithm, such as diagonal dominance and coupling strength, hoping provides theoretical guidance for the applications and algorithm optimization of the PCTL algorithm.

 \begin{AMS} 65F10, 65N12, 65N55 \end{AMS}